 - General public policy issues that affect nonprofits.
 For example, employment and labor issues, health care, education, and state fiscal policy, etc.

 - Issues with a broad impact on nonprofits’ areas of service.
 For example, government grants and contracting processes, workplace giving by government employees, etc.

 2019 Public Policy Agenda

-Learn more about the key bills and issues we anticipate working on in 2019!
+Learn more about the key bills and issues for 2019!

 Bills supported by Colorado Nonprofit Association

 HB 19-1164 Child Tax Credit- 1164 would have implemented the state child tax credit starting in 2019 by removing the credit's dependence on passage of the federal Marketplace Fairness Act for sales tax revenue from out-of-state retailers.
 Even though the Marketplace Fairness Act never passed, sales tax revenue from out-of-state retailers is anticipated as a result of the Supreme Court's decision in South Dakota vs. Wayfair.

 We support this bill to help lift more families out of poverty, enhance their economic opportunities, and help reduce their reliance on public assistance programs and nonprofit services.
 Unfortunately, the House Appropriations Committee did not move the bill forward.